melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 #### `use`

-The idiomatic way to do this is React is to use the `use` hook. "use is a React API that lets you read the value of a resource like a Promise or context."
+The idiomatic way to suspend in React is to use the `use` hook. "use is a React API that lets you read the value of a resource like a Promise or context."
 The implementation of `use` is something like,

 ```tsx
 function use<Value>(promise: Promise<Value>): Value {